web-platform-tests/interop/2027/selection-process.md

 only refer to focus area proposals, but this also covers proposals for investigation efforts.

-### Proposal Refinement

-**Timeline**: September 23rd to October 1st

-This phase will be used by the Interop team to ask proposal authors for any clarifications to help with evaluating the proposal.

 ### Champion Selection

-**Timeline**: October 1st, 8th, 15th
+**Timeline**: September 23rd, October 1st, October 8th

 Interop participants propose focus areas, consisting of one or more proposals, that they would like to champion.
-Proposals will initially be shared in time for the meeting on October 8th, and champions finalised on October 15th.
+Proposals will initially be shared in time for the meeting on October 1st, and champions finalised on October 8th.

 Where more than one participant wants to champion the same focus area proposal a single champion must be nominated for the remainder of the